 The Laser Cutter Lab operates on a first-come, first-served basis with the Lab Tech on duty operating the machines.
 Students submit their files online and drop off their materials to the laser lab.
 Once both files and materials are submitted, files will be cut by trained staff in the order they are received.
 Upon completion, the student will receive an email notifying them that their cuts are ready to be picked up.

-We operates four Universal Laser Systems laser cutters.
+We operate four Universal Laser Systems laser cutters.
 All four systems are located in the Laser Cutter Lab in the Architecture Annex building.
 The lab is operated by trained staff for students and faculty from Architecture, Landscape Architecture, and Urban Planning.

 Please see the following information on how to have files cut.
 Laser cutting tutorial PowerPoint